 It’s no secret that I like to travel carry on only, and in fact, many travellers I know do these days.
 The only time I rock my giant backpack (I’m still not big girl enough for a suitcase) is when I move to a new country!
 Packing for summer with only a carry on is pretty easy; sandals, dresses, bikini, shorts, and tops…done!
 But how do you pack for winter travel with only carry on luggage?
 Winter travel means warmer clothes, which means more bulk and more space is taken up.

 However, I love travelling in the offseason, and especially winter in Europe.
-There are so many great city breaks and reasons to travel to places like Prague in winter, rather than trying to work around all the many tourists that visit these sorts of places in summer!
+There are so many great city breaks and reasons to travel to places like Prague in winter, or Iceland, rather than trying to work around all the many tourists that visit these sorts of places in summer!